cloudmesh/classes/docs/source/i524/2017/technologies.rst

 64. Dream:Lab

-    DREAM:Lab stands for “Distributed Research on Emerging Applications and Machines Lab.” :cite:`dream` DREAM:Lab is centered around distributed systems research to enable expeditious utilization of distributed data and computing
+    DREAM:Lab stands for "Distributed Research on Emerging Applications and Machines Lab." :cite:`dream` DREAM:Lab is centered around distributed systems research to enable expeditious utilization of distributed data and computing
-    systems. :cite:`dream` DREAM:Lab utilizes the “capabilities of hundereds of personal computers” to allow access to supercomputing resources to average individuals. :cite:`rao` The DREAM:Lab pursues this goal by utilizing distributed computing. :cite:`rao` Distributed computing consists of independent computing resources
+    systems. :cite:`dream` DREAM:Lab utilizes the "capabilities of hundereds of personal computers" to allow access to supercomputing resources to average individuals. :cite:`rao` The DREAM:Lab pursues this goal by utilizing distributed computing. :cite:`rao` Distributed computing consists of independent computing resources